Studies have shown that 85% of the women who started out with me eventually moved on to more serious men.

 I knew something was amiss after a rather sleazy two week fling I had in college with someone I did not even particularly like.
 Actually, it was not the fling itself.
 It was the reaction I received when I described it to a friend of mine, Melanie (not her real name; her real name is Michelle).

-“Oh, that’s so perfect for you!” she said.
+“Oh, that’s so perfect for you!”
+Melanie said.

 It was?
 It was perfect for me?
-I might as well have said, “I just met this crack-whore in the park.”
+I might as well have told Melanie, “I just met this crack-whore in the park.”

 “But…she’s a crack-whore.
 Why is that perfect for me?”